hiteshk20/rpsc/README.md

 - 100% static – works on GitHub Pages / Vercel / Netlify

 ### License
-MIT – free for students, teachers, coaching institutes.
-Attribution appreciated.
+by Hitesh for all free for students, teachers.

 Made with ❤️ for RPSC 2nd Grade Hindi aspirants.